CodeIncHQ/MiddlewareDispatcher/README.md

 ```

-Optionnaly you can use [`MiddlewareCollection`](src/MiddlewareCollection.php) in order to modify the collection or middlewares after instantiating the dispatcher:
+Optionnaly you can use [`MiddlewareCollection`](src/MiddlewareCollection.php) in order to add extra middleware objects after instantiating the dispatcher:
 ```php
 <?php
 use CodeInc\MiddlewareDispatcher\MiddlewareDispatcher;